Byron Buxton Player Props: Twins vs. Nationals

 Nationals Pitching Rankings

-- The 6.9 strikeouts per nine innings compiled by the Nationals pitching staff ranks last in the league.
+- The seven strikeouts per nine innings compiled by the Nationals pitching staff ranks last in the league.

-- The Nationals have the 18th-ranked team ERA across all league pitching staffs (4.50).
+- The Nationals have the 15th-ranked team ERA across all league pitching staffs (4.37).

-- The Nationals rank 16th in baseball in home runs allowed (22 total, 1.2 per game).
+- The Nationals rank 17th in baseball in home runs given up (23 total, 1.2 per game).

-- Williams (1-1 with a 3.52 ERA and nine strikeouts in 15 1/3 innings pitched) makes the start for the Nationals, his fourth of the season.
+- Kuhl makes the start for the Nationals, his fourth of the season.
+He is 0-1 with an 8.59 ERA and nine strikeouts in 14 2/3 innings pitched.

-- His last appearance came on Friday against the Cleveland Guardians, when the right-hander tossed five innings, surrendering one earned run while allowing four hits.
+- In his last outing on Saturday against the Cleveland Guardians, the right-hander tossed 4 2/3 innings, giving up five earned runs while surrendering seven hits.

-- The 30-year-old has an ERA of 3.52, with 5.3 strikeouts per nine innings, in three games this season.
-Opponents are batting .254 against him.
+- The 30-year-old has amassed an ERA of 8.59, with 5.5 strikeouts per nine innings, in three games this season.
+Opponents are hitting .293 against him.

 © 2023 Data Skrive.
 All rights reserved.